Performing Real-time Change Data Capture with MySQL¶

 INFO {io.siddhi.core.stream.output.sink.LogSink} - CountProductions : LogStream : Event{timestamp=1564151078607, data=[220.0], isExpired=false} INFO {io.siddhi.core.stream.output.sink.LogSink} - CountProductions : LogStream : Event{timestamp=1564151078612, data=[320.0], isExpired=false}

-has replayed the last two messages.
+Note that the CDC source has replayed the last two messages.
 As a result, the sweet production runs count has being correctly restored.

 Polling mode¶